Anthimos Mathews: Education

-Mathews Mor Antheemos completed his Matriculation from Vidyadhiraja Vidya Bhavan Higher Secondary School, Aluva, Kerala.
+Mathews Antheemos completed his Matriculation from Vidyadhiraja Vidya Bhavan Higher Secondary School, Aluva, Kerala.
 Later did his degree in B.A and M.A in Economics from Mahatma Gandhi University, Kerala, Kottayam and then joined the United Theological College, Bangalore, Karnataka, for a B.D.
 (Bachelor of Divinity).
 He received a Certificate in German Language from Ostkirchliches Institut, Regensburg, Germany.

 He has a Doctorate in Theology (D Th) from the Paris Lodron University, Salzburg, Austria in Patristic Theology – “Integrity of Creation in the Theology of Ephrem the Syrian.
 A Patristic Eco-theology” – guided by the Head of the Department of Biblical Studies and Ecclesiastical History Univ.
 Prof. Dr. Dietmar W. Winkler.